The WEF's Objectives:

 Dec 9, 2025

-Global Energy Trends: Year-End Review of Markets, Technologies and key Geopolitical Forces in Play
+Global Energy Trends: Year-end Review of Market Trends, Technology Deployment and the Key Geopolitical Forces in play for 2026

 Jan 28, 2026